smithy-lang/smithy-examples/tutorial/README.md

 ```
 make dev-app
 ```
 The application will hot-load changes to the app, making it easier to test your changes.
-Any changes you make to the smithy model will require you to rebuild the client (`make build-client`) for them to reflect in this mode.
+Any changes you make to the Smithy model will require you to rebuild the client (`make build-client`) for them to reflect in this mode.

 To run the app in production mode, run:
 ```